Estimated reading time: 8 minutes

 Once you have enabled headless mode, it’s time to get started.
 Again, I would recommend enabling headless mode while the quadcopter is on the ground or in your hands, that way you can test yourself with some small and safe movements that are far less consequential.

-Once you do have everything up and running, it’s nice to try and find your new limitations.
+Once you do have everything up and running, it’s nice to try to find your new limitations.

 Learning to try to be more aware of how you are standing, specifically and how you are holding the controller, is very important.